Graffiti in Russia: Protests

-Since the collapse of the Berlin Wall, statues celebrating communist rule have been easy targets for graffiti artists living in the former Soviet block.
+Since the collapse of the Berlin Wall, statues celebrating communist rule have been easy targets for graffiti artists living in the former Soviet bloc.
 An example of this is the Russian Red Army soldiers on a monument in Sofia, Bulgaria, which has been turned into popular superheroes and cartoon characters (including Superman, Santa Claus, Ronald McDonald, and the Joker) by an anonymous graffiti artist.
 The words "Moving with the times", written in Bulgarian, appear below the artwork.
 The monument that the artist graffitied was originally built in 1954 to commemorate the 10th anniversary of the Russian liberation of Bulgaria.

-As a protest to the heightened security in St Petersberg due to the 2011 International Economic Forum, Voina (meaning "War") - a graffiti group - painted a huge phallus on the Liteiny Bridge.
-The general idea is that the penis erects as the bridge rises to allow traffic to pass through.
+As a protest against the heightened security in St Petersberg due to the 2011 World Economic Forum, Voina (meaning "War") - a graffiti group - painted a huge phallus on the Liteyny Bridge.
+The general idea was that the penis erects as the bridge rises to allow traffic to pass through.
 The annual Innovation awards gave Voina the prize for best work of visual art.
 The work, entitled "A Penis In KGB Captivity" won Voina 400,000 rubles.
 However they had to spend time in jail due to their stunt.
 Banksy, a supporter of the groups antics, bailed them out.
 After failing to get Voina’s approval to include the picture, organisers removed it from their shortlist, and the painting itself was eventually washed off by firefighters.